atomisthq/docs/docs/developer/slack.md

 ```

 In this example, you are sending the message only to the `#general` channel.
 It is
-possible to send the same message into more than one channel by simply providing
+possible to send the same message into more than one channel by providing
 an array of channel names to the `addressChannels` method.
 The same works for
 `addressUsers`.